wildonion/gem/core/panel/README.md

 - phone verification
 - account number and PayPal verification
 - charge wallet for in-app transactions
-- depositor can call deposit method to transfer nft by spending in-app tokens from his wallet
+- depositor can call `deposit` method to transfer nft by spending in-app tokens from his wallet
+- withdrawer can call `withdraw` method to claim nft to update his in-app token balance